 You can also add a list of relevant courses that are focused on specific parts or expectations of a role.
 This is why it’s beneficial to have more than one resume.

-Registered Nurse (RN) Resume Sample
+Registered Nurse Resume Sample

 The RN resume sample below demonstrates how to write a nursing resume that lists rotations and practicums.

-Nursing Resume With Advanced Degree
+How to Write a Nursing Resume with an Advanced Degree

 If you have an advanced nursing degree, you’ll want to highlight your additional certifications, education, and experience.
 These will probably include leadership or mentor roles, as well as additional responsibilities.